MicrosoftDocs/dynamics-365-project-operations/articles/project-management/get-recommendations-for-a-project-team-member.md

 ## Get suggested resources

+Follow these steps to begin using recommended resources for a project team member:

+1. Ensure you have completed the [prerequisites for using resource recommendations](./getting-started-with-resource-recommendations.md).
+2. Navigate to **Projects** > **Select a project** that needs to be staffed with one or more resources.
+3. Go to the **Team** tab to view the list of team members on this project.
+4. Select any one team member row

 Navigate to project, select one team member row (do not select multiple team members together), you will see a **Suggest Resources** button next to Subcontracting Options

 ## View more details